 What is the purpose of XML e-invoicing?

-The purpose of XML e-invoicing is to provide a standard way for businesses to send and receive invoices electronically.
 By using XML, companies can avoid the hassle of dealing with compatibility issues and can easily share invoicing data between different applications and systems.

 1. Readability